-Energy is defined in science as the ability to do work.
-It is a scalar physical quantity.
-Although energy is conserved, there are many different types of energy, such as kinetic energy, potential energy, light, sound, and nuclear energy.
+In science, energy is the ability to do work or heat objects.
+It is a scalar physical quantity, which means it has magnitude, but no direction.
+Energy is conserved, which means it can change from one form to another, but isn’t created or destroyed.
+There are many different types of energy, such as kinetic energy, potential energy, light, sound, and nuclear energy.

 Energy may be either renewable or nonrenewable.
 Photosynthesis is an example of a process the produces renewable energy.
 Burning coal is an example of nonrenewable energy.
 The plant continues to produce chemical energy in the form of sugar, by converting solar energy.
 Once coal is burned, the ash can’t be used to continue the reaction.

 The various forms of energy are classified as kinetic energy, potential energy, or a mixture of them.
 Kinetic energy is energy of motion, while potential energy is stored energy or energy of position.
 The total of the sum of the kinetic and potential energy of a system is constant, but energy changes from one form to another.

 For example, when you hold an apple motionless above the ground, it has potential energy, but no kinetic energy.
 When you drop the apple, it has both kinetic and potential energy as it falls.
 Just before it strikes the ground, it has maximum kinetic energy, but no potential energy.

 Another broad way of classifying energy is as renewable or non-renewable.
 Renewable energy is energy that replenishes within a human lifetime.
 Examples include solar energy, wind energy, and biomass.
 Non-renewable energy either does not regenerate or else takes longer than a human lifespan to do so.
 Fossil fuels are an example of non-renewable energy.

 There are many different forms energy can take.
 Here are some examples:

 - nuclear energy – energy released by changes in the atomic nucleus, such as fission or fusion